Amazon Drops Echo Smart Home Device Prices for Labor Day Sale | Digital Trends

 Amazon began dropping prices for its house brand, Amazon Echo smart home devices for the upcoming Labor Day sales event.
-Just as leaves turning colors signal the coming Fall, Alexa-compatible device price cuts by Amazon and Google Assistant device discounts at Walmart mean a big sale is on the way.
+Just as leaves changing colors signal the coming fall, Alexa-compatible device price cuts by Amazon and Google Assistant device discounts at Walmart mean a big sale is on the way.
 Walmart’s Google Home device prices took a similar dive.

 Echo Dot— $20 off